 The Metropolitan Pier and Exposition Authority is authorized to impose a 1% retailers' occupation tax on restaurant and carryout food in the area of Chicago bordered by the Stevenson Expressway on the south, Ashland Avenue on the west, Diversey Avenue on the north, and Lake Michigan on the east; and at O'Hare and Midway Airports.

 The following tables list rates collected in each locality or area.
-Rates of county taxes for public safety or school facilities, business district taxes, and flood prevention district taxes, as described above, are not included.
+It excludes county taxes for public safety or school facilities; business district taxes; and flood prevention district taxes, as described above.

 Items except food and drugs